donia-lab/MetaBGC/README.md

 ### Installing the Package

-Obtain the package from PyPI:
+All general purpose users should obtain the package from PyPI:
 ```
 pip install metabgc
 ```